Chico Mendes: Early life

 Francisco "Chico" Alves Mendes Filho was born on 15 December 1944, in a rubber reserve called Seringal Bom Futuro, outside of Xapuri, a small town in the state of Acre.
 He was the son of a second-generation rubber tapper, Francisco Mendes, and his wife, Iracê.
 Chico was one of 17 siblings—only six of whom survived childhood.

-At age 9, Chico began work as a rubber tapper alongside his father.
+At age nine, Chico began work as a rubber tapper alongside his father.
 At the time, the rubber industry across the nation was in decline, and land was frequently sold and burned for cattle pastures.

 Rubber tappers additionally faced a severe lack of education.
 Schools were frequently forbidden on and near plantations, as the owners did not want the workers to be able to read and do arithmetic.
-For this reason, Mendes did not learn to read until he was 18 years old, when he sought out help interpreting his bills.
+For this reason, Mendes did not learn how to read until he was 18 years old, when he sought out help interpreting his bills.

 Mendes was taught to read and write by a man named Euclides Fernando Távora, an activist turned rubber tapper.
 Most of his practice came from newspaper clippings on social and political issues within Brazil.
-These articles opened Chico's eyes to the widespread injustices in society, adding to his dissatisfaction with the treatment of seringueiros.
+These articles opened Mendes' eyes to the widespread injustices in society, adding to his dissatisfaction with the treatment of seringueiros.

 After learning what he could from Távora, Mendes became a literacy teacher in hopes of educating his community.
-As his fellow workers became more aware of unjust treatment, they formed the Rural Workers’ Union and the more localised Xapuri Rubber Tappers Union.
-Both of these organisations worked through peaceful protest to stop the logging and burning of the rainforest that acted as their livelihood.
+As Mendes' fellow workers became more aware of unjust treatment, they formed the Rural Workers’ Union and the more localized Xapuri Rubber Tappers Union.
+Both of these organizations worked through peaceful protest to stop the logging and burning of the rainforest that acted as their livelihood.

-By the mid-1980s, Chico was known as both a radical unionist and an activist, though he also ran for several local political positions, such as state deputy and city councillor.
+By the mid-1980s, Chico was known as both a radical unionist and an activist, though he also ran for several local political positions, such as state deputy and city councilor.